 As we educate, equip and encourage we also intend to care for the acutely vulnerable by providing for basic needs, such as food, clean water, access to medical care, as well as on-going support for children with special needs.
 In all things we seek to honor Jesus Christ and love those we serve according to His Word.

-Our mission strategies vary according to the skills and desires of our volunteer teams.
+Our mission trips vary according to the skills and desires of our volunteer teams.
 Possibilities include construction, self-sustaining agricultural projects, medical/dental trips, and VBS-type activities.

-All of our mission trips revolve around our double-decker boat that is run by an experienced crew that includes jungle guides and translators.
+All of our mission trips revolve around our double-decker boat, the Discovery, that is run by an experienced crew including jungle guides and translators.
 The boat is our home base where we sleep, eat and traverse the rivers from village to village.
-We also base many of our service projects in and around the John Paculabo Community Center that is situated at a strategic location along the river about an hour outside of Manaus.
+We also base many of our service projects in and around the John Paculabo Community Center that is situated at a strategic location along the Rio Negro outside of Manaus.

 For more information, contact firstname.lastname@example.org.
 The dates of trips are posted on the JMI homepage under “Upcoming Events.”